-4. VIDEO SEGMENTATION
+4. Video segmentation

-A great variety of techniques have been proposed in the literature for detection of transitions in video sequences.
-In this paper, we will focus only on cuts because gradual transitions are much less frequent in news sequences since they need much time to complete the edition process, and usually, in the context of news edition, time is a very important matter since the final product has to be broadcast as soon as becomes available.
+The objective of video segmentation is to segment the video sequence into parts called shots which correspond to a continuous set of frames taken from one camera.
+Transitions between shots can be abrupt (cuts) or gradual.
+Gradual transitions such as fades and dissolves are harder to detect because the difference between consecutive frames is smaller.
+However, gradual transitions are much less frequent that cuts since they need much time to complete the edition process, and usually, in the context of news edition, time is a very important matter since the final product has to be broadcast as soon as becomes available.
+Therefore, we will focus on cuts in this work.